arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 >- Bucket policy can be used to force a specific type of encryption on the objects uploaded to S3

 ## Access Management
+- **User based security**
-- **User based security**: IAM policies define which API calls should be allowed for a specific user
+	- IAM policies define which API calls should be allowed for a specific user
+	- Preferred over bucket policy for **fine-grained access control**
 - **Resource based security (Bucket Policy)**
 	- Grant public access to the bucket
 	- Force objects to be encrypted at upload